 - Pressure is building from your supervisors

-- Time is flying by but not much is getting finished
+- Time is flying by but you aren't finishing anything

 This programme aims to “tidy up” your project, simplifying and prioritizing the work and getting rid of any bad habits.
 We also want to strengthen your research skills before the big push to the finish line.